-Educational Leadership and Policy Studies (ELPS) alumnus and Denver Public Schools (DPS) graduate Allen Smith has led a highly successful career in education administration that has taken him across the country and back again.
-Currently serving as the Associate Chief of the DPS Culture Equity & Leadership Team, Smith—who earned his M.A. at the Morgridge College of Education (MCE) and completed the ELPS Ritchie Program for School Leaders Certificate program—credits his education at the University of Denver as a major influence in his success.
+Educational Leadership and Policy Studies (ELPS) alumnus and Denver Public Schools (DPS) graduate Allen Smith has led a highly successful career in education administration that has taken him across the country and earned him national recognition.
+Smith, who earned his MA at the Morgridge College of Education (MCE) and completed the ELPS Ritchie Program for School Leaders Certificate program, credits his education at the University of Denver as a major influence in his success.

 A Colorado native, Smith has served as principal at multiple DPS schools, as well as filled superintendent roles in North Carolina and California.
 He was honored by President Barack Obama for his work as the executive director of Denver Summit Schools where he implemented innovative community engagement efforts.
 Smith currently serves as the associate chief of the DPS Culture Equity & Leadership Team.

 Smith says that the opportunities in the ELPS program helped to establish a larger career trajectory and enable him to more effectively create a lasting impact.
 To this day, he translates the tools and lessons acquired in the program into his work.